jubair10/pandas_learning/readme.md

 Data analysis is a process of inspecting, cleansing, transforming, and modeling data with the goal of discovering useful information, informing conclusions, and supporting decision-making.
 It is also commonly referred to as data mining and exploratory data analysis.

+## Importance of Pandas in Python

+1. **Analyzing Big Data**: Pandas allows us to analyze big data and make conclusions based on statistical theories.

+2. **Data Cleaning**: Pandas can clean messy data sets and make them readable and relevant.

+3. **Handling Missing Data**: Pandas provides easy handling of missing data (represented as NaN) in floating-point as well as non-floating-point data.

+4. **Size Mutability**: Columns can be inserted and deleted from DataFrame and higher-dimensional objects.

+5. **Data Manipulation**: Pandas facilitates data set merging, joining, flexible reshaping, and pivoting of data sets.
+It also provides Series functionality.

 ## Introduction to Pandas

 1. **Origin**: The name "pandas" is a combination of "panel data" and "Python data analysis."
 It was created by Wes McKinney in 2008.